Fundamentals¶

 other attributes through the predefined generators.

-It is defined using the generated_columns
+It is defined using the generated_columns field,

 that receives an object of mappings of generator to input attribute(s).